Sheridan High School (Indiana)

 Sheridan High School is a public high school located in Sheridan, Indiana in the northwestern part of Hamilton County.
-It is by far, the smallest high school in Hamilton County, being less than half the size of Hamilton Heights and Guerin Catholic, and the entire student body being less than a single grade of Westfield, Fishers, Noblesville, Hamilton Southeastern, Fishers or Carmel.
+It is the smallest public high school in Hamilton County, being less than half the size of Hamilton Heights, and the entire student body being less than a single grade of Westfield, Fishers, Noblesville, Hamilton Southeastern, or Carmel.

 Athletics

 Sheridan is a perennial powerhouse in Indiana's Class 1A football, having been to and won nine state championships in their history including in 1980, 1984, 1987, 1988, 1992, 1998, 2005, 2006, and 2007 under coach Larry "Bud" Wright, Indiana Football Hall of Fame coach.